canvasxyz/canvas/packages/signed-cid/README.md

 # @canvas-js/signed-cid

 This package implements a tiny signed data format for IPLD values.
-Any CID can be signed, and the resulting `Signature` can be passed around as an independent value.
+Any CID can be signed, and the resulting `Signature` can be passed around as an independent value on its own.

 ```ts
 import type { CID } from "multiformats/cid"